 The Presentation Planning Checklist

-This is adapted in part from "Business Communications: A Cultural and Strategic Approach" by Michael J. Rouse and Sandra Rouse.
+It's adapted in part from "Business Communications: A Cultural and Strategic Approach" by Michael J. Rouse and Sandra Rouse.

 - Does your introduction grab participant's attention and explain your objectives?